-- (b) For both components, describe the organization's experience working with populations of the targeted area of need, including diverse populations that have faced discrimination and historic segregation.
-(Up to 2 points) - (c) For Continued Development Component: Specify how FY2022 funds will include the capacity to conduct investigations, including systemic investigations, and how FY2022 funds will expand FHOI FHIP-funded activities or other fair housing enforcement activities toward increased housing discrimination investigations and other activities.
+(b) Describe the applicant organization's experience working with populations of the targeted area of need, including diverse populations that have faced historic segregation.
+If the organization is currently addressing the needs of service areas without a fair housing enforcement presence describe the applicant organization's experience in addressing the needs.
+(Up to 2 points)

+(c) Specify how FY2022 funds will include the capacity to conduct investigations, including systemic investigations, and how FY2022 funds will expand FHIP-funded activities or other fair housing enforcement activities toward increased housing discrimination investigations and other enforcement-related efforts.
+(Up to 2 points)